vybu/yoshi/website/docs/yoshi-server/getting-started.md

 sidebar_label: Getting Started
 ---

-> This feature in under development.
-It will be available soon.

 Welcome to Yoshi Server documentation!

 Yoshi Server makes it easier to consume data from the server by adding an abstraction over client server communication, using conventions.